Make AI work for people and progress

 Clear data and copyright rules will let Europe train AI responsibly.

-The way forward for Europe:
+The way forward for bold and ambitious simplification

-I. Adopt risk-based and contextual interpretation.
+I. Adopt risk-based and contextual interpretation

 II.
-Improve access to data for AI and research.
+Improve access to data for AI and research

 III.
-Simplify AI Act and copyright application respecting territorial limits.
+Clarify AI Act and copyright boundaries